 The dreaded Valentine box… when I was in grade school these were done a lot differently.
 If you made one at all, you bought a shoe box to class and covered it with construction paper and stickers.
 Now you make them at home and apparently covering them with stickers isn’t cool enough.
 I offered to make my son’s box this year and allowed him to pick the theme he wanted, thinking he’d pick a sports team or something like that.
 Somehow, I always forget that he is my nerdy little mini-me.
 He, of course, chose Pokemon.
-After a quick freak-out panic, I saw a Poptart box and was inspired to make a Pokeball Valentine box.
+After a quick freak-out panic, I saw a Poptart box and was inspired to make this recycled Pokeball Valentine box.

 Affiliate links may be used in this post.
 Ordering a product through these links may result in a commission.
 Read the full disclosure here.

 You won't believe how this Pokeball Valentine box is made!
 Easy and recycled! #valentinesday Click To Tweet

 - White & Red Sheets of Cardstock (8.5×11)

 - 1-3/8” Black Ribbon

 - Hot Glue Gun and Glue Sticks

 - Small Piece of Velcro

 Cover the outside of your box in 2 coats of white acrylic paint.
 Allow the first coat to dry completely before applying the second coat.